projectcalico/calico/docs/source/api-proposal.rst

    its body:

-   -  *resync\_id*: A unique string identifier for this state resychronisation request.
+   -  *resync\_id*: A unique string identifier for this state resynchronization request.
 This identifier will be included on all the triggered ``ENDPOINTCREATED`` messages, and can be used to identify them.
-   -  *issued*: A unix timestamp with millisecond or better precision corresponding to the time the request was issued.
+   -  *issued*: A Unix timestamp with millisecond or better precision corresponding to the time the request was issued.
    -  *hostname*: The hostname of the Felix issuing the request.